Otakuwind/Elon-musk-Tribute-page/README.md

-A simple tribute page to Elon Musk
+A simple tribute page to Elon
+info is obtained from various sources.